python/devguide/parser.rst

   it just means "try something else".
 * By default PEG parsers run in exponential time and they are keep linear By using memoization.
-* If parsing fails completely (no rule can suceed parsing all the input text), the PEG parser doesn't have a concept of "where the syntax error is".
+* If parsing fails completely (no rule can succeed parsing all the input text), the PEG parser doesn't have a concept of "where the syntax error is".